somislav/ML-Covid_Detection/README.md

 negative images where further edited to folder name 'CoronaNegative' with Chest_xray_Corona_Metadata.csv and folder 'images'

 data.npy was too big for commit and was commited as zip file, only needed to extract it as 'data.npy'

+Models were uploaded as zip files, so that they can be easier to commit